gursimran0410/Data-Structures-Algorithms/README.md

   * Print the elements of a linked list
   * Insert a node at the tail of linked list
   * Insert a node at the head of linked list
+  * Insert a node at a specific position in a linked list
+  * Delete a Node
+  * Print in reverse